abcAssess/abcAssess-legal/accessibility.md

 * Some complex data visualization charts for reports may not yet have full text-equivalents.
 * We are working on adding accessible CSV exports for all data views by Q3 2026.

-## Contact Information
+---

-#### We welcome your feedback on the accessibility of abcAssess.
-Please let us know if you encounter accessibility barriers.
+## Contact

 #### &nbsp;&nbsp;&nbsp;&nbsp;E-mail: [hello@abcassess.app](mailto:hello@abcassess.app)

-*We aim to respond to accessibility inquiries within 2 business days.*
+*We aim to respond to all inquiries within 2 business days.*

 ---